 In accordance with federal regulations, this report is published and actively distributed as a single document.
 On or before October 1 of each year, Ogle School distributes a notice to all students and employees, which includes a statement of the report's availability and its exact electronic address, a description of its contents, as well as an advisement that a paper copy will be provided upon request.
 A paper copy may be requested via email or in person from the Director of Compliance and Regulatory Affairs.
-These regulations also require institutions to provide a notice containing this information to al prospective students and prospective employees.
+These regulations also require institutions to provide a notice containing this information to all prospective students and prospective employees.
 This notice must also advise interested parties of their right to request a paper copy of the ASR and to have it furnished upon request.
 Ogle School distributes its report, and associated statement, description and advisements, as mentioned above, in the following ways:

-- Current Employees - Via company email address on or before October 1 annually - Sent by the Director of Compliance and Regulatory Affairs (DCRA) - Current Students - o Via email address provided during enrollment on or before October 1 annually - o Sent by the Executive Director of Marketing, or designate, using student list provided by (DCRA) - Prospective Employees - Via email address provided during electronic inquiry - Via email address provided during verbal inquiry - o Provided with email sent by Executive Assistant from weekly inquiry list - Prospective Students - Via email address provided during electronic inquiry - Provided within automated response sent via website - Via email address provided during verbal (phone) inquiry - Provided within email sent daily by Admissions Coordinator Manager using Lead Master List Summary report
+- Current Employees - O Via company email address on or before October 1 annually - Sent by the Director of Compliance and Regulatory Affairs - Current Students - o Via email address provided during enrollment on or before October 1 annually - Sent via Ogle School's Student Assistant Manager to all active students on or before October 1 annually - Prospective Employees - Via email address provided during electronic inquiry - Via email address provided during verbal inquiry - Provided with email sent by Executive Assistant from weekly inquiry list - Prospective Students - Via email address provided during electronic inquiry - Provided within automated response sent via website - Via email address provided during verbal (phone) inquiry - Provided within email sent daily by Admissions Coordinator Manager using Lead Master List Summary report